mleggett25/stock-analysis/README.md

 Next i
 ```
-The existing code further formatted the table by bolding the headers and adding a bottom border; formatting the numbers in columns B and C with commas and percentages respectively, and autofitting column B. The for loop then loops through the data to determine if the percentages in the Return column are greater than zero, make the cell color green.
+The original script further formatted the table by bolding the headers and adding a bottom border; formatting the numbers in columns B and C with commas and percentages respectively, and autofitting column B. The for loop then loops through the data to determine if the percentages in the Return column are greater than zero, make the cell color green.
 If it is not greater than zero, it makes the cell red.
 ```
 Worksheets("All Stocks Analysis").Activate
 Range("A3:C3").Font.FontStyle = "Bold"